 Why it’s the best: It’s the most comprehensive personal finance application available in the market (even if that’s by default).

-For a more proactive budgeting software than Mint.com, you may want to check out YNAB.
+If you’re looking for proactive budgeting software and don’t require assistance with your investments, you may want to check out YNAB.
 While YNAB does not handle the investing aspects of users’ finances, it helps people who are starting out on their financial journeys or trying to pay off debt set up a realistic budget in which they are actively involved.